Jiangxuejian/PDFchem/README.md

 If you use PDFchem for your research, please cite the above papers and [the code](https://ui.adsabs.harvard.edu/abs/2022ascl.soft11014B/abstract).

 ## Installing PDFchem
+PDFchem relies on Python environment and we strongly recommend installing **miniconda** before continue.

 To run PDFchem, first download the PDR simulations from [this Zenodo link](https://zenodo.org/record/7310833).
 Note that this new version use simulation files in the `HDF5` format, which are different from that used by the previous version.